andraugust/andraugust.github.io/statmech.md

 $$

 where $$p(U_1,U_2)$$ is the probability that the total energy $$U$$ is divided such that the first gas contains an amount $$U_1$$ and the second gas contains an amount $$U_2$$.
-Meanwhile, $$\Omega$$ is a state-counting function called _multiplicity_.
-Multiplicity is indexed for each system because in general it can depend on volume and population, which may differ between the systems.
+Meanwhile, $$\Omega$$ is the number of microstates having a particular energy.
+This function is called the _multiplicity_, and it's indexed for each system because in general it can depend on volume and population, which may differ between the systems.

-Now, although the gases can divide their energy in any way that satisfies $$U_1 + U_2 = U$$, there are some divisions that have more microstates associated with them, so these divisions are more likely to be observed.
-As it turns out $$p$$ is very sharply peaked around one specific energy division which, naturally, is called _thermal equilibrium_.
+Now, although the gases can divide their energy in any way that satisfies $$U_1 + U_2 = U$$, some divisions have more microstates associated with them and are therfore more likely to be observed.
+As it turns out, $$p$$ is very sharply peaked around one specific energy division which called, not surprisingly, _thermal equilibrium_.
 Let's find this division.

 The multiplicity extrema is found through differentiation: